MicrosoftDocs/dynamics-365-fraud-protection/content/faq/compliance-faq.md

 #### Does Fraud Protection use cookies in device fingerprinting?

-Yes, the purpose of using cookies for DFP is to collect information for a device, not for a particular individual.
-If you wish to opt out of using cookies you can, but it would degrade the device fingerprinting.
+Yes.
+Fraud Protection uses cookies to collect information for a device, not for a particular individual.
+To opt out of using cookies you can, but it would degrade the device fingerprinting.

 ## Additional resources